niks99/Nikhil/README.md

 # Nikhil
-This is the firstt project
+This is the first project